jacqueline-wong/CEE4530/Lab2/team10_lab2.md

 <b>5.
 Analyze the data from the second experiment and graph the data appropriately.
 What did you learn from the second experiment?</b>

+In the second experiment, sodium bicarbonate was replaced with calcium carbonate to give the same acid neutralizing capacity.

 ```python
 dfp = "https://raw.githubusercontent.com/lw583/CEE4530/master/Lab2/lab2_datasheet2.txt"
 df = pd.read_csv(dfp,delimiter='\t')